adorad/adorad/README.md

 ## Installing Adorad from Source

-### Linux, macOS, Windows, *BSD, Solaris, WSL, Android, Raspbian

 ```shell
 git clone https://github.com/adorad/adorad
 cd adorad
 cmake -S . -B build
 ```

 That's it!
-Now you have a Adorad executable at `[path to Adorad repo]/build/Adorad`.
+Now you have a Adorad executable at `[path/to/Adorad/repo]/build/bin/`.
 <!-- `[path to Adorad repo]` can be anywhere. -->
 <!--
 (On Windows `make` means running `make.bat`, so make sure you use `cmd.exe`)